How to choose a carpet

 Underlay wears out over time, so you should replace it every time you buy a new carpet.
 Remember to factor this into your costs.

-The retailer is likely to recommend a particular underlay, but if you're keen to save costs you may find you can get cheaper options elsewhere.
+The retailer is likely to recommend a particular underlay, but if you're keen to cut costs you may find you can get cheaper options elsewhere.

 If you’re considering laying underfloor heating beneath your carpet, your choice of underlay will be crucial.
 The tog rating of the carpet and underlay combined needs to be low enough to allow the heating to work effectively.
-Consult your underfloor heating supplier for more advice.
+Consult your underfloor heating supplier or carpet retailer for more advice.

 The most important factor to remember when working out carpet costs is that you have to buy the carpet in set widths, so there can be a lot of wastage.

-Carpets are mostly sold in four or five metre wide rolls, and a section will be cut from the roll to match the length of your room.
+Carpets are mostly sold in rolls that are 4 metres or 5 metres wide, and a section will be cut from the roll to match the length of your room.
 The carpet fitter will trim away any excess from the width, but you’ll still have to pay for this unused carpet.
 Read our tips for using these offcuts.

 The next step is for a surveyor from your chosen retailer to visit your property, take accurate measurements and give you a full estimate of the costs.
 This will usually be a free, no-obligation appointment, but check the small print before you book.